byzer-org/byzer-lang/README.md

 ```shell
 vi /etc/profile
 ```
-:i add the following sentence at the end of the file
+    press :i add the following sentence at the end of the file
 ```
     export SPARK_HOME=/your/path/spark-2.2.0-bin-hadoop2.7
     export PATH=$PATH:$SPARK_HOME/bin
 ```
-:wq save the file and quit
+    press :wq save the file and quit

 2.3 load the new configuration
 ```shell